 Tanya Clifton, Dip.
 Couns, Reg.
 MBACP

-Owner / Lead Counsellor
+Founder / Lead Counsellor

 As a qualified and BACP Registered, Person-Centred Counsellor, I am neither directive nor judgmental in approach though I will encourage you to fully explore your thoughts and feelings.
 I have expertise in supporting clients who have experienced physical, mental, emotional and sexual trauma.
 I believe that each individual’s experiences are unique and as a therapist, I will listen to and support you with these difficulties.